The United States real estate sales and brokerage market size has a revenue of $236.64 billion, growing at a CAGR of 2.2% over the last five years.

 Ready to Form Your Own Real Estate LLC?

-Starting an LLC is one of the best decisions for real estate investing, as the LLC structure offers limited liability protection and other advantages.
+Starting a real estate LLC is one of the best decisions for real estate investing, as the LLC structure offers limited liability protection and other advantages.
 You can open a business bank account, buy property insurance, form a credible business entity, and do so much more easily than you would with a Corporation.

-Also, make sure you stay away from the various mistakes that you might make during the LLC starting process.
+Also, make sure you stay away from the various mistakes that you might make during the process of starting a real estate LLC.
 These could lead to difficulty in establishing your business well.

 Whether you decide to start an LLC or incorporate your real estate business, we can help you complete the legal formalities and paperwork correctly.

-Have other questions about forming a real estate LLC?
+Have other questions about starting a real estate LLC?
 Leave them in the comments below.
 We’ll be happy to help!